gyscos/cursive/doc/tutorial_1.md

 Let's first add a way to stop the application.
 We want to quit when the user presses the letter `q`.

-Cursive sends an event for every user input ; most of these are just ignored and have no effect.
+Cursive sends an event for every user input; most of these are just ignored and have no effect.
 The `Cursive` root has a [`add_global_callback`] method to call a function anytime a certain event is fired.
 This method takes 2 arguments: a trigger, and a callback.